Season 3 Episode 7: Understanding and Validating Survivors’ Acts of Resistance

 • Standing up for what they and their children need

-They can include ways to defy the perpetrators’ rules or places in the survivor’s mind where she fantasies about freedom or retreats into her mind when he is abusing her.
+• Places in the survivor's mind where she fantasizes about freedom or retreats to when he is abusing her

-• survivors’ acts of resistance, particularly survivors from Black, Indigenous and other marginalized communities, often criminalized
+• Survivors' acts of resistance, particularly survivors from Black, Indigenous, and other marginalized communities, are often criminalized

-• the importance of professionals recognizing these acts of resistance as part of the process of partnering with survivors and avoiding failure to protect the practice
+• The importance of professionals recognizing these acts of resistance as part of the process of partnering with survivors and avoiding "failure to protect" practice

-David & Ruth also showcase the audio from a video produced by Orana House, a refuge in Western Australia, called “Warrior Women” which showcases survivors’ acts of resistance.
+David and Ruth also showcase the audio from a video produced by Orana House, a refuge in Western Australia, called "Warrior Women" that showcases survivors' acts of resistance.
 Watch the video.

 Previous